A Traditional Mexican Soup But Made With Chicken

-The dried hominy needs to be soaked and then simmered for hours before it can be used for posole but the canned hominy has already been cooked and ready to go.
+The dried hominy needs to be soaked and then simmered for hours before it can be used for posole, but the canned hominy has already been cooked and is ready to go.
 Which is better?
-I don’t know, I’ve only used canned hominy in my recipes.
+I don’t know; I’ve only used canned hominy in my recipes.

-2 tablespoons canola oil
+- 2 tablespoons canola oil

-1 small onion, chopped
+- 1 small onion chopped

-4 garlic cloves, finely chopped
+- 4 cloves garlic finely chopped

-2 pounds chicken meat, I prefer legs and thighs but any chicken meat will do
+- 2 pounds chicken meat I prefer legs and thighs but any chicken meat will do

-¼ teaspoon dried oregano
+- ¼ teaspoon dried oregano

-Salt & pepper, to taste
+- salt & pepper to taste

 For the Pepper Puree